deadlyvipers/dojo_rules/introduction.md

-My favorite course so far is GitReal - very cool!
+My favorite course so far is Git - very cool!